imjasonh/ImJasonH/articles/moving-and-building-images/README.md

 You can build your image from source with these builders, or fork them and create your own to meet your own needs.

-Buildpacks' [`pack` CLI](https://buildpacks.io/docs/tools/pack/) lets you run a builder on your source, but since the build steps aren't guaranteed to be isolated from your development environment, the build steps run in containers, requiring the Docker daemon to be running on your computer.
-Unlike `docker build`, however, Buildpacks can integrate more deeply with containerized CI/CD platforms like Tekton to avoid the need for containers-in-containers when running those environments.
+For local development builds, Buildpacks' [`pack` CLI](https://buildpacks.io/docs/tools/pack/) lets you run a builder on your source, but since the build steps aren't guaranteed to be isolated from your development environment, the build steps run in containers, requiring the Docker daemon to be running on your computer.

+In a CI/CD environment however, unlike `docker build`, Buildpacks can integrate more deeply with containerized CI/CD platforms like [Tekton](https://buildpacks.io/docs/tools/tekton/) to avoid the need for containers-in-containers (and host-mounted Docker sockets 🦆) when running those environments.

 Buildpacks are an especially attractive choice if your team builds software in many languages, and if you can either use one of the provided open source buildpacks, or if your company can justify staffing an internal team to maintain your own.